khannoussi-malek/the-discoverer/README.md

 ### Problem 1: Complex Database Queries
 **Before:** You need to know SQL syntax, table names, column names, and relationships to write queries.

-**With The Discoverer:** Simply ask "Show me all customers who placed orders in the last month" and get results instantly.
+**With Navo:** Simply ask "Show me all customers who placed orders in the last month" and get results instantly.

 ### Problem 2: Multiple Database Types
 **Before:** You need different tools and knowledge for PostgreSQL, MySQL, MongoDB, etc.

-**With The Discoverer:** One platform queries all your databases using the same natural language interface.
+**With Navo:** One platform queries all your databases using the same natural language interface.

 ### Problem 3: Slow Data Discovery
 **Before:** You spend hours exploring schemas, understanding relationships, and finding the right tables.

-**With The Discoverer:** AI-powered schema discovery with vector search finds relevant tables and columns in seconds.
+**With Navo:** AI-powered schema discovery with vector search finds relevant tables and columns in seconds.

 ### Problem 4: Manual Visualization
 **Before:** Export data, import into Excel/Tableau, create charts manually.

-**With The Discoverer:** Automatic chart generation from query results with 15+ chart types.
+**With Navo:** Automatic chart generation from query results with 15+ chart types.

 ### Problem 5: Team Collaboration
 **Before:** Share SQL queries via email, recreate visualizations, lose context.

-**With The Discoverer:** Share query results with secure links, create dashboards, schedule automated reports.
+**With Navo:** Share query results with secure links, create dashboards, schedule automated reports.

-## 🚀 What The Discoverer Offers
+## 🚀 What Navo Offers

 ### Core Capabilities